Anmol-Baranwal/DevtoGitHub/README.md

 - If `excludeTags` is 'tutorial' and `mustIncludeTags` is empty (default), the article will be excluded because it has the `tutorial` tag.
 - If `excludeTags` is 'backend' and `mustIncludeTags` is 'typescript'.
 The article is included because it does not have the `backend` tag.
 - These cases will work for multiple tags, and `mustIncludeTags` will only work if `excludeTags` is provided.

-> Please note that even if you remove a article from your reading list on DEV, it's isn't deleted from this repository.
-I'm going to solve this in the future release.

 ---